5 Tips to Avoid Awkward Face-to-Camera Videos

 You don’t always have time to wait for a coworker to check that email you send them about a project with a tight deadline, and with Slack, you don’t have to.
 Slack is an instant messaging platform that makes it easier to have conversations, share files, and ping coworkers whether you are 10 feet or 100 miles apart.
 The best part?
 Slack has integrations with over 1,500 apps and platforms, which can help you seriously streamline your work.

 If your team isn’t already using Slack, now is a great time to start.

-If you work in an industry where collaboration is necessary, working from home can put a serious strain on you and your team.
+If you work in an industry where collaboration is necessary, work from home can put a serious strain on you and your team.
 We love G Suite because it makes real-time collaboration a breeze.

 You can make comments, suggest edits, track changes, and tag users in all G Suite products – a necessity for collaborative teams that are working remotely.
 You can even connect G Suite with Slack so you can get real-time feedback without having to have a million different tabs open on your computer.
 And since G Suite is a web-based platform, you can access it anywhere that has internet access, including the comfort of your living room couch.

 Let’s face it, if you work from home for more than a day or two and the only person you’ve seen in the last 72 hours is your dog, you are probably starving for regular human interaction.
 Try turning all of your calls and regularly scheduled meetings into video conferences with Google Hangouts for some much needed face time.